AppliedConsciousnessLab/ACL/REPOSITORY_MAP.md

 2. What does each repository do?
 3. Where should a new reader start?

-This file is intended for researchers, collaborators, and AI systems entering the ACL ecosystem.
+This file is intended for researchers, collaborators, institutions, and AI systems entering the ACL ecosystem.

 ---

-# Recommended Starting Sequence
+## Recommended Starting Sequence

 If you are new to ACL, begin here: